Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{I}{n recent} years, traffic congestion has become a critical social problem that troubles people's lives and hinders social development \cite{8950042}.
-With the development of autonomous driving technology and the maturity of communication technology, CAVs have gradually come into the public horizon.
+With the development of autonomous driving technology and the maturity of communication technology, connected and automated vehicles (CAVs) have gradually come into the public horizon.
 It is the primary direction for researchers to improve intersection efficiency through vehicle coordination under safe conditions.
-Traffic signal control methods have good effects on intersections with relatively large traffic volume and strong traffic capacity.
-But for intersections with small traffic volume and weak traffic capacity, signal control will cause unnecessary travel time loss.
+Traffic signal control methods have good effects on intersections with relatively large traffic volumes and strong traffic capacity \cite{5978226}.
+But for intersections with small traffic volumes and weak traffic capacity, signal control will cause unnecessary travel time loss.

-Unsignalized intersections are considered as an effective solution to improve traffic efficiency in the past few years \cite{9403993}.
+Unsignalized intersections have been considered an effective solution to improve traffic efficiency in the past few years \cite{9403993}.
 While unsignalized intersections provide effective tools to reduce energy consumption and traffic delays, it is also necessary to improve safety to reduce the number of accidents \cite{8479331, 9261970}.
-Considering the traffic environment of mixed CHVs and CAVs will exist for a long period of time in the future, efficient and reasonable intersection management strategies should be developed to ensure vehicle safety and improve the traffic efficiency for mixed autonomy traffic streams.
+As the penetration rate of connected vehicles is increasing rapidly, it is expected that such systems will become more practical in the near future.
+Besides, according to the study in \cite{bifulco2022decentralized, ma2021trajectory}, governments worldwide are increasingly promoting the deployment of Vehicle-to-Everything (V2X) technologies.
+Considering the traffic environment of mixed connected human-driven vehicles (CHVs), un-connected human-driven vehicles (HVs), and CAVs will exist for an extended period of time in the future, efficient and reasonable intersection management strategies should be developed to ensure vehicle safety and improve the traffic efficiency for mixed autonomy traffic streams.